 Papst proposes that "for communication between" the computer and the data transmit/receive device should be construed to include one-way or two-way communication, or both.
-Papst's App. at 2.
+Papst's App. at 2; see also Papst's Mot. for Reconsideration [Dkt. # 321] at 7.
 The Camera Manufacturers propose that the phrase "for communication between" means "for transmitting of information bidirectionally and actively between the two devices."
 CMs' PowerPoint Slides [Dkt. # 267] ("CMs' Slides") at 55.